edwelker/website/content/posts/sibelius-symphony-no-1.md

     - sibelius
 post_format: []
 ---
 My orchestra is playing Sibelius 1 tomorrow in Columbia, Maryland.
-It’s not my favorite symphony, seems a little naive, though he wrote it when he was 35.
+It's not my favorite symphony, seems a little naive, though he wrote it when he was 35.
 If you wanna check it out, first [check out the site](http://columbiaorchestra.org/).